Chukchi people: Soviet period

 Chukchi jokes are a staple of Soviet humor, where they are depicted as primitive, uncivilized, and simple-minded, but clever in their own way.

 Post-Soviet period

 After 1990 and the fall of the Soviet Union, there was a major exodus of Russians from the area because of the underfunding of the local industry.

 After the collapse of the Soviet Union, the state-run farms were reorganized and nominally privatized.
 This process was ultimately destructive to the village-based economy in Chukotka.
 The region has still not fully recovered.
 Many rural Chukchi, as well as Russians in Chukotka's villages, have survived in recent years only with the help of direct humanitarian aid.
 Some Chukchi have attained university degrees, becoming poets, writers, politicians, teachers and doctors.

-In the context of the Russian invasion of Ukraine since 2022, the Chukchis have been reported as one of Russia's ethnic minority groups suffering from a disproportionally large casualty rate among Russian forces.
+Since the beginning of the Russian invasion of Ukraine in 2022, the Chukchi have been reported to be among Russia's ethnic minority groups experiencing disproportionately high casualty rates among Russian forces.